 Drug abuse and drug addiction affect millions of people every year.
 The influence of drugs on the brain can lead to poor or risky decision making which can in turn lead to accident or injury.
 Drugged driving can slow your response time and awareness and put not only you in jeopardy, but others as well.
-These substances can also do harm to your body, increasing risk of illness and infection.
+Substance use disorders can also do harm to your body, increasing risk of illness and infection.
 Certain drugs can depress your immune system making you more susceptible to illness, and they can also suppress your respiratory system which can slow your breathing to dangerous levels.

 Drug use can become a vicious cycle because even if you want to stop, changes in your brain can make it more difficult.
 The brain’s reward system is altered and dopamine production fluctuates which interferes with how you perceive pleasure and emotion.
 It can be difficult to overcome drug addiction on your own making an addiction treatment program even more essential for recovery.